mattallen-it/MRTG-Enterprise-IAM-Lab-Series/Lab-12-Additional-Domain-Controller-and-AD-Replication/README.md

 - Improve identity infrastructure resilience
 - Enable DNS and Global Catalog services on the second domain controller
 - Validate domain controller registration
+- Validate DNS records for both domain controllers
 - Validate Active Directory replication health
 - Prove two-way object replication
 - Configure DNS redundancy between domain controllers
-- Preserve final validated states with Hyper-V checkpoints
+- Preserve validated rollback points with Hyper-V checkpoints

 ---

 ## Lab Summary

+In this lab, I prepared `MRTG-DC02` as an additional domain controller for the `mrtg.local` domain.

-In this lab, I prepared `MRTG-DC02`, joined it to the existing `mrtg.local` domain, installed Active Directory Domain Services, and promoted it as an additional domain controller.
+I configured the server with a static IP address, pointed DNS to the existing domain controller, validated connectivity to `MRTG-DC01`, joined `MRTG-DC02` to the domain, created a pre-AD DS checkpoint, installed Active Directory Domain Services, and promoted the server as an additional domain controller.

-After promotion, I validated domain controller registration in Active Directory Users and Computers, Active Directory Sites and Services, DNS Manager, PowerShell, `repadmin`, and `dcdiag`.
+After promotion, I validated that both domain controllers appeared in Active Directory Users and Computers, Active Directory Sites and Services, DNS Manager, PowerShell, `repadmin`, and `dcdiag`.

-I then proved two-way object replication by creating an OU on `MRTG-DC01` and confirming it appeared on `MRTG-DC02`, then creating a user on `MRTG-DC02` and confirming it appeared on `MRTG-DC01`.
+I also proved two-way replication by creating an OU on `MRTG-DC01`, confirming it replicated to `MRTG-DC02`, creating a user on `MRTG-DC02`, and confirming it replicated back to `MRTG-DC01`.

-Finally, I configured DNS redundancy and created final Hyper-V checkpoints for both domain controllers.
+Finally, I configured DNS redundancy between both domain controllers, validated replication again, and created final Hyper-V checkpoints.

 ---